gitopedia/gitopedia/Compendium/_incoming/schrodinger's-cat.md

 ### Wave Function Collapse
 The experiment also introduces the concept of wave function collapse.
 Upon measurement (opening the box), the probabilistic wave function collapses into a single definite state, determining the cat's actual state.

+## Interpretations

+The thought experiment underscores the limitations of the Copenhagen Interpretation by highlighting observer-related issues.
+The Many-Worlds Interpretation offers a solution by proposing multiple parallel worlds, each reflecting a possible outcome of the experiment.

 ## Related Theories and Principles